eyedeekay/sam-forwarder/USAGE.md

     	sam host to connect to (default "127.0.0.1")
   -sp string
     	sam port to connect to (default "7656")
+  -t	Generate or use an existing TLS certificate
   -z	Allow zero-hop, non-anonymous tunnels(true or false)
 ```